 - In re Keithley Instr., Inc. Sec.
 Litig.
 (N.D.
 Ohio) Represented NYSE company and officers and directors in consolidated securities class action alleging violations of Exchange Act arising from optimistic representations regarding the company’s business condition and prospects and insider trading shortly before it announced it would not meet earnings projections; obtained voluntary dismissal of all claims against certain officer clients; plaintiff declined to appeal dismissal with prejudice of all remaining claims against remaining clients.

 - In re Kmart Corp.
 Sec.
 Litig.
 (W.D.
 Mich./6th Cir.)
 Obtained dismissal, with prejudice, of all claims against the former CFO and former controller of Kmart in consolidated securities class actions filed in the Eastern District of Michigan, alleging violations of §§10(b) and 20(a) of the Exchange Act.
-Claims arose out of Kmart’s representations that it was in the midst of a recovery when it actually posted a $2.4 billion loss for the year at issue.
-The dismissal was affirmed by the Sixth Circuit following oral argument.*
+Claims arose out of Kmart’s representations that it was in the midst of a recovery when it actually posted a US$2.4 billion loss for the year at issue.
+The dismissal was affirmed by the Sixth Circuit following oral argument.